Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 • Holds location even indoors better than GPS-only trackers

-• We get multiple mounting options (screws, zip ties, tape, optional magnet kit)
+• You get multiple mounting options (screws, zip ties, tape, optional magnet kit)

 Cons